-As part of the effort to StopLitter™ in Tennessee, Governor Phil Bredesen and TDOT Commissioner Gerald Nicely today awarded Dekalb County with a litter grant in the amount of $29,237.
+As part of the effort to StopLitter™ in Tennessee, Governor Phil Bredesen and TDOT Commissioner Gerald Nicely today awarded DeKalb County with a litter grant in the amount of $34,237.

-“Each year volunteers pick up nearly 25.5 million pounds of roadside litter,” said Bredesen.
-“Litter is an eye-sore, it’s costly to clean up and can be harmful to our environment, but it’s totally preventable.
-These funds will be used by counties across the state to organize their pick-up efforts and conduct educational campaigns to teach children and adults about the importance of keeping Tennessee beautiful.”
+"Each year volunteers pick up around 25 million pounds of roadside litter in Tennessee alone," said Bredesen.
+"Litter is an eye-sore, it's costly to clean up and can be harmful to our environment, but it's totally preventable.
+These funds will be used by counties across the state to organize their pick-up efforts and conduct educational campaigns to teach children and adults about the importance of keeping Tennessee beautiful."

 Litter grant funds are distributed annually by TDOT to all 95 Tennessee counties.